kube-logging/kube-logging.github.io/docs/operation/optimization.md

 ## Watch specific resources

+The logging-operator watches resources in all namespaces, which is required because it manages cluster scoped objects and objects in multiple namespaces as well.

-In a large-scale infrastructure, there can be use-cases when it is required to limit the resources monitored by logging-operator and this way save cpu, memory resources can be saved.
+However in a large-scale infrastructure, where the number of resources is large it makes sense to limit the scope of resources monitored by the logging-operator to save considerable amount of memory and container restarts.

+Previously this wasn't possible, but as of logging-operator version 3.12.0 this is now available using command line arguments passed to the operator.

 Yop can use the following loggin-oprtator commandline parameters:

 - `watch-namespace` Namespace to filter the list of watched objects
 - `watch-logging-name` Logging resource name to optionally filter the list of watched objects based on which logging they belong to by checking the app.kubernetes.io/managed-by label